mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 The Equal Error Rate is a scalar summary of minDCF, i.e. the error rate of a perfectly calibrated system at every operating point.
 This means that minDCF should be below EER.
 EER is a useful diagnostic metric, as will become evident in the next example.

 Majority-DCF is the empirical Bayes error-rate of the majority classifier, i.e. one that chooses the majority class every time.
-We should be worried if the DCF and majority-DCF overlap across most operating points, as our system is not better than flipping a coin - see previous part [TODO: link].
+We should be worried if the DCF and majority-DCF overlap on most operating points, as our system is not better than flipping a coin - see [previous part]({{ site.baseurl }}{% link _posts/2021-10-28-Decisions-Part-2.markdown %}#majority-classifier).

 However, the gap between DCF and majority-DCF typically narrows from the centre out to the edges of the graph as with imbalanced datasets, the impact of the minority class on the total error rate becomes negligible, and so betting on the same outcome all the time starts making sense.